 Bromine can’t be stabilized the way chlorine is stabilized with cyanuric acid.
 So in an outdoor pool environment, bromine is highly susceptible to degradation by UV from the sun.
 For that reason, bromine in an outdoor pool would be an expensive proposition, as it would have to be added quite frequently.
 Indoors, however, that objection is largely removed.

 Another nice thing about chlorine is that it can be applied conveniently.
-It comes in handy tablets, which can be placed in the skimmer and released at a controlled rate.
+It comes in handy tablets, which can be placed in an erosion feeder where the chlorine is released at a controlled rate.